hellochris6/chrisblue-portfolio/projects/currently_working_on.md

 **Task:** Develop and refine an API-based filter for listing archived and unknown media assets in Iconik; fetch list and update component information for each asset (media type and metadata).

 **Actions:**
-- Built a FastAPI app with endpoints to start the ljob and check status
+- Built a FastAPI app with endpoints to start the job and check status
 - Wrote a background task runner that:
   - Queries Iconik for assets with media_type='UNKNOWN' and is_archived=true
   - Infers type from file extension
   - Posts new components to Iconik with appropriate metadata
 - Deployed the app live using Render
 - Added progress tracking via in-memory job status store